 Killoe is a rural community, situated 6 miles north of Longford town in the Irish midlands.
-It is one of the largest parishes in Longford, bordered by Newtownforbes, Drumlish, Ballinamuck, Ballinalee, Edgeworthstown and Longford Town.
+It is bordered by Newtownforbes, Drumlish, Ballinamuck, Ballinalee, Edgeworthstown and Longford Town.
 The major attractions to visitors include rural Irish tranquility, proximity to key fishing areas in North Longford and Cavan and the views from the slopes of Corn Hill (the highest point in Longford).
 There are two village populations at Ennybegs & Cullyfad and the area has a population of approx 1600 people.
 The Camlin river flows through Killoe on its way to the Shannon.

 Killoe offers the following local services and facilities…